Statistics in real-time quantitative PCR

 Two recent letters to the editor of The Plant Cell (Gutierrez et al., 2008; Udvardi et al., 2008) highlighted the importance of following correct experimental protocol in quantitative RT-PCR (qRT-PCR).
 In these letters, the authors outlined measures to allow precise estimation of gene expression by ensuring the quality of material, refining laboratory practice, and using a normalization of relative quantities of transcripts of genes of interest (GOI; also called target genes) where multiple reference genes have been analyzed appropriately.
 In this letter, we build on the issues raised by considering the statistical design of qRT-PCR experiments, the calculation of normalized gene expression, and the statistical analysis of the subsequent data.
 This letter comprises advice for taking account of, in particular, the first and the last of these three vital issues.
 We concentrate on the situation of comparing transcript levels in different sample types (treatments) using relative quantification, but many of the concerns, particularly those with respect to design, are equally applicable to absolute quantification.

-Statistical Selection of Maintenance Genes for Normalization of Gene Expressions.
+Statistical Selection of Maintenance Genes for Normalization of Gene Expressions

 Yifan Huang Jason C. Hsu† Mario Peruggia‡ Abigail A. Scott